 This is a very different image of Antony from two scenes ago.
-Rather than Caesar's passionate friend, he is now a cold and sly politician.
+Rather than Caesar's passionate friend, he is now a cold and sly politician, willing to use others as he sees fit.
 Octavius, by the way, is paying attention—he will eventually betray Antony and take sole power in Rome, as shown in Shakespeare's Antony and Cleopatra.